awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 }
 ```

-A *configuration profile* enables AWS AppConfig to access your configuration in its stored location\.
+A *configuration profile* enables AWS AppConfig to access your configuration from a source location\.
 You can store configurations in the following formats and locations:
 + YAML, JSON, or text documents in the AppConfig hosted configuration store
 + Objects in an Amazon Simple Storage Service \(Amazon S3\) bucket
 + Documents in the Systems Manager document store
 + Parameters in Parameter Store
++ Any [integration source action](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-source) supported by AWS CodePipeline

 A configuration profile includes the following information\.
 + The URI location where the configuration is stored\.